Tanvir-Aunjum-Sunny/ios-guidelines/ios-design-guidelines.md

 - Allow the user to manually type their address if they choose to not use any of the options above.

-   *[This SO question](https://stackoverflow.com/questions/134956/how-do-you-perform-address-validation) lists several approaches  address standardization including Google's or Yahoo's geocoding web services for, USPS API or numerous 3rd party services.
-The clear advantage of using native solutions over using 3rd party services is that native options are more performant and minimally dependent on the network connectivity.*
+   *[This SO question](https://stackoverflow.com/questions/134956/how-do-you-perform-address-validation) lists several approaches towards address standardization including Google/Yahoo's geocoding web services, USPS API or numerous 3rd party services.
+The clear advantage of using native APIs over these is that native APIs are more performant and minimally dependent on network connectivity.*

-Specific address fields can be validated based on rules as under:
+Specific address fields can be validated based on these rules:

 - **Address 1**: This is meant for street and number, PO box etc. I think its best to keep client side validations to a minimum.
 Allow for alphanumeric and special characters.
 This field is **required** and must be **minimum 5 characters**.